3. UNIX primer

 In the output, a first line labeled total shows number of blocks used in the file system by the files which are listed as the directory’s contents.
 The default block size is 512 bytes.

-The remaining lines are the listing of a directory’s contents.
-The following information is displayed for each file (example of the second line):
+The remaining lines are the listing of a directory’s contents with the following information for each:

 drwxrwsr-x